 Our region is Valhalla for Common Yellowthroat with high densities recorded.
 Studies of nocturnal flight calls of birds passing over Derby Hill in migration indicate very high numbers are present throughout the region.
 This monitoring by Old Bird Inc. confirms observations on the ground that these parts of New York and Ontario are a great place to hang out and produce the next generation if you happen to be a Common Yellowthroat.
 Will it always be thus for them and Yellow Warbler?
 Who knows, but my impression is that both species are as common and well distributed in 2021 as they were in 1971.

 There are many species of our native birds that are not so fortunate, so we should celebrate this good news.
 Enjoy these neat little sprites at a time of year when their life force is burning most brightly.
 For the next few weeks, all present will be engaged in the most critical part of any living organism's life, creating the next generation.
 We will wish them success so that when the Yellows head south by August and the Yellowthroats by mid-October, they have many fellow travelers.
 If so, we can be confident these still common avian gems will brighten our lives upon their return in 2022.

 Photographs by Julie Covey, Nature in NY (https:www.facebook.com/NatureinNNY/)

-Editor’s Note: This editor is both pleased and appreciative of Gerry Smith for taking the time to help us understand more about birds and nature in the islands.
-Gerry and nature photographer Julie Covey, provided a wonderful contributions for fall 2020, winter 2021 and now for spring 2021.
+Editor’s Note: This editor is both pleased and appreciative of Sherri Leigh Smith for taking the time to help us understand more about birds and nature in the islands.
+She and nature photographer Julie Covey, provided a wonderful contributions for fall 2020, winter 2021 and now for spring 2021.
 I keep saying that already I am getting better at looking at the sky and those flying by and understanding the who, what, how and why!

 Please click here if you are unable to post your comment.